How do I replace my Refugee Protection Claimant Document?

 In most cases, new RPCDs are valid for 4 years.

 Processing times for replacement RPCDs depend on the office you visit.
-When possible, we will give you your new RPCD right away but we may ask you to come back later or mail it to you.
+When possible, we will give you your new RPCD right away, but we may mail it to you or ask you to come back later.

 Answers others found useful